Mansour Forouzesh

 Forouzesh’s filmmaking practice moves fluidly between fiction, documentary, and hybrid forms, often focusing on characters and situations situated at the intersection of personal experience and broader socio-political realities.
 His works are marked by a strong dramaturgical sensibility, an interest in non-professional performers, and a research-driven approach to cinematic form.

 Among his most notable works is the feature-length documentary Lost Whispers in the Distance (2021), an observational film following Iranian and Afghan refugees stranded in Serbian camps as they attempt to cross European borders through what they call “the GAME.”
-The film was widely recognized, receiving multiple awards and nominations, including Best Feature Documentary Screenplay, Cinematography, and Sound Design at the Five Continents International Film Festival, and being named one of the top ten Iranian documentaries of 2021 by FIGAR Film Magazine.
+The film received multiple awards and nominations, including recognition for screenplay, cinematography, and sound design at the Five Continents International Film Festival, and was selected among the top ten Iranian documentaries of 2021 by FIGAR Film Magazine.

-His short narrative films include When I Killed the Cat (UK/Hungary/Iran), produced in collaboration with Mythberg Films and Bart Film (UK), which explores emotional dependency, power dynamics, and internalized obedience through dark humor and minimalist storytelling; A Few Knots Away (2017), an allegorical narrative addressing migration, inheritance, and severing ties with place; and The Hose (2014), a satirical examination of pedagogical authority and failed educational reform.
+His short narrative films include When I Killed the Cat (UK/Hungary/Iran), produced in collaboration with Mythberg Films and Bart Film (UK); A Few Knots Away (2017), an allegorical narrative addressing migration and belonging; and The Hose (2014), a satirical examination of pedagogical authority and failed educational reform.
 These works have screened internationally, including at Oscar-qualifying festivals such as the Cork International Film Festival.

-He is currently finalizing The Elephant’s Tango, a Mongolian-language short film that explores how fictional structures shape perceived reality, and developing his first feature fiction film, JACKSTONES, in collaboration with Bart Films (UK).
+He is currently finalizing The Elephant’s Tango, a Mongolian-language short film exploring how fictional structures shape perceived reality, and developing his first fiction feature film, JACKSTONES, in collaboration with Bart Films (UK).

 Visual Arts and Artistic Research